-Freshdesk has matured like few customer support companies before them.
-Founded in Chennai, India, they just opened offices in London and San Francisco.
-And they’ve gone from a team of six to over 800 dedicated employees, from 100 customers in 2011 to 80,000 today—and from a zero net worth to a valuation of over $500 million.
+Freshdesk has matured like few customer success companies before them.
+Founded in Chennai, India, they now have offices in London and San Francisco.
+From 2011 to today, they’ve gone from a team of six to over 800 dedicated employees, from 100 customers to 80,000—and from a zero net worth to a valuation of over $500 million.

 It all started with a Hacker News article in 2010.
 Zendesk had just announced a significant price increase and users were revolting.
 As Girish Mathrubootham read through the comments, he had an idea.

 “It was like a slap in the face.
 It woke up my inner entrepreneur.”

 From concept to launch

 For two sleepless weeks, Girish researched every company in the customer support space.
 Filled with equal parts excitement and fear (school loans and a mortgage), it took Girish and his newly-minted cofounder, Shan Krishnasamy, just nine months to launch a public beta in May 2011.

 Then just one month after launching, Freshdesk nabbed their first customer from Australia.
 And in the same month, they won the Microsoft BizSpark India Startup Challenge for the Cloud Category, garnering attention from VCs and a $40,000 prize.

 One hundred days later, Freshdesk celebrated their first 100 customers.
 Here’s Girish with a tip from Freshdesk’s early days:

 “Customers want core problems solved.
 Not features like Facebook support or turning tweets into support tickets.”

 So Freshdesk began by focusing on their customers’ jobs-to-be-done.
 They reprioritized must-have features and retargeted market segments that were priced out of higher-end solutions, allowing them to nail that elusive product-market fit.